Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Experiments and Discussions

 \paragraph{Monolingual Data} Table \ref{tab:mono_data_Stats} shows the token counts for the monolingual data collected for the 2 language groups.
 We note that the American languages are very low-resource, with 6 of 11 having 5M tokens or less.
 The Indic languages have relatively more data, with Assamese being medium-resourced but still likely low-resource in the original LLM pre-training corpus.
 Assamese and Meitei follow the Assamese-Bengali script, while Mizo and Khasi use the Latin script.
 Using the Llama3 tokenizer, we observe average fertilities of 2.87 and 3.83 for the American and Indic languages respectively, almost 3x that of high-resource languages, illustrating the under-representation of non-Latin scripts in SOTA LLMs.
 Finally, we include some data in English and Spanish as \emph{replay data} to prevent catastrophic forgetting \citep{ibrahim2024simple}.

 \paragraph{Parallel data} We curate parallel data from various sources, for use in both CPT and SFT.
 Tables \ref{tab:american_parallel_stats} and \ref{tab:indic_parallel_stats} show the sizes for the American and Indian languages respectively.
 Given that our primary exploration is for the American languages with limited spa-X data, we also sample eng-X and por-X from OPUS \citep{tiedemann2012parallel}.
 Note the heavily skewed language distribution, with the 3 HRLs constituting ~80\% of spa-X data and 96\% of the overall data.
 The lesser skew for spa-X is due to the efforts of AmericasNLP to collect data for these pairs and the prevalence of Spanish in Latin American countries.
 A similar skew also exists for the Indic languages, with English-Khasi being the least-resourced pair.
-We list all sources for the collected data in Appendix \ref{sec:appendix}.
+We list sources for all curated data, along with cleaning steps, in Appendix \ref{sec:appendix}.